-When the iron is easier to absorb, the body can take it in much faster, thereby improving the rate at which the iron levels are restored to normal, and bringing the body back to health much quicker.
+When the iron is easier to absorb, the body can take it in much faster, thereby improving the rate at which iron levels are restored to normal, and bringing the body back to health much quicker.

 Vitamin C is another very important vitamin that is critical to your body’s proper functioning.
 Some iron supplements have vitamin C in them as well to help make absorption quicker.